Grilled Greek Chicken Kabobs :: Copycat Zoe’s Kitchen

 A few notes about the recipe:

 - The Greek salad dressing is so good and is my husband’s preferred dressing on most salads.
-The recipe below will make more than you need.
 It stores well and can simply be kept on the counter until you need it.
 (If you keep it in the refrigerator, the oil will cool and harden a bit, so take it out in enough time to warm up a bit before you’re ready to eat).

 Marinade: